 We have jobs and kids and spouses and friends and laundry and errands and whole entire lives to be lived.

-Ham is especially good, but you could also use leftover pork chops, steak, or sausage.
+Corned beef is especially good, but you could also use leftover ham, pork chops, steak, or sausage.
 Hash is more about throwing ingredients in the pan in whatever quantities you've got.

 Here's the basic formula:

 - Dice an onion and bell pepper.
-I like to use red bell peppers because they're pretty.
+I like to use red bell peppers because I love their flavor and they add color.
 But, any bell pepper will do.
 Melt some butter in a skillet and cook them over medium heat until they're soft.

 - Dice some leftover meat.
-Corned beef, of course, is a great choice.
+Corned beef is a great choice, of course.
 But, pretty much any kind of leftover meat will do here.

 - Potatoes!
 Hash is a fantastic way to use up leftover potatoes.
 I used the leftover parsley buttered potatoes that I served with corned beef and cabbage a couple of nights ago.
 Leftover roasted potatoes or country potatoes also work great.
 OR - use frozen hash browns.